syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 {% endhighlight  %}
 {% endtabs %}

-## Assigning a CustomEditor using Editor Attribute
+## Assigning a Custom Editor using Editor Attribute

-We can assign the `CustomEditor` to any individual property by the property name and to multiple properties containing the same type by using the `Editor` attribute.
+We can assign the `CustomEditor` to any individual property by name of the property and to multiple properties based on the property type by using the `Editor` attribute.

 {% tabs %}
 {% highlight C# %}